david-zwicker/video-analysis/README.md

 video
 -----
-This package contains code, which can be used to process videos using python.
+General code that can be used to process videos using python.
 Special attention has been paid to develop video classes that can be easily used in iterating over video frames, also with multiprocessing support.
 The sub-package `analysis` contains several modules that contain miscellaneous